Fort Lauderdale Man Shapsly Silencieux Accused Of Posing As Uber Driver, Sexually Battering A Woman

 MIAMI (CBSMiami) – A Fort Lauderdale man is charged with sexual battery after police said he posed as an Uber driver.

 Shapsly Silencieux reportedly picked up a woman along the 100 block of SW 3rd Avenue on Saturday night.
-The woman, who been out with friends, got separated from them and requested an Uber to take her back to where she was staying in Bal Harbour.READ MORE: Houston Police Chief Art Acevedo Tapped As Miami's New Top Cop
+The woman, who been out with friends, got separated from them and requested an Uber to take her back to where she was staying in Bal Harbour.READ MORE: Florida Man Confesses To Killing Grandfather, Pulls Human Ears From Pocket During Questioning

 When she received an alert that the car had arrived, she did not check her phone to see what make and model it was.
 She spotted a car she thought was it and asked the driver, identified as Silencieux, if this was the Uber for her.
 According to the arrest report, he said yes and she got in.

 After a few minutes inside the car, the woman received a cancellation notice from her Uber app and a $100 charge.
-Confused, the woman told Silencieux that he was not her Uber driver to which he replied “I’m taking you home,” according to his arrest report.READ MORE: COVID-19 Vaccine Now Available To Those 60 And Up
+Confused, the woman told Silencieux that he was not her Uber driver to which he replied “I’m taking you home,” according to his arrest report.READ MORE: Miami-Dade Mayor Daniella Levine Cava Criticizes Governor’s Order Waiving Local COVID Fines

 Silencieux then drove the woman to his apartment where he reportedly attacked and sexually battered her.

 Police located Silenciex at his apartment where he was taken into custody.
-He’s facing one count of sexual battery.MORE NEWS: Florida's New Invasive Species Is A 10-Foot Long River Monster
+He’s facing one count of sexual battery.MORE NEWS: Controversial Bright Futures Scholarship Bill Back On Legislative Agenda With Some Changes

 During a court appearance Monday, a judge set his bond at $50,000.